thaokvu/Clinical-Data-Capture/README.md

+## Overview
-# Clinical Data Capture System

-A lightweight web application for managing clinical trial data.
-This project provides a platform to add, edit, delete, and view patient information, including age, condition, and trial status.
+The Clinical Data Capture System is a lightweight web-based application for managing patient data in clinical trials.
+It allows users to add, edit, and delete patient information, providing a simple yet effective interface for data management.

 ## Features
 - Add Patients - Input patient details such as name, age, medical condition, and trial status
-- Edit Patient Data - Modify existing patient details
+- Edit Existing Patient Data - Modify existing patient details dynamically
-- Delete Patient - Remove patients from the database
+- Delete Patient - Remove patient data with a confirmation prompt to prevent accidental deletion
 - View Patient List - Display all patient records in a table format
-- Responsive Design - Clean, user-friendly interface
+- Responsive Design - User-friendly interface with a clean and modern design

 ## Technologies Used
+### Frontend
+- **HTML** - Structuring the web pagesfor displaying patient information and forms
+- **CSS** - Styling the interface to make it visually appealing and user-friendly
+- **JavaScript** - Adding interactivity, such as the confirmation dialog for deleting a patient
+- **Jinja2** - Template engine for dynamically rendering HTML content based on backend data

 ### Backend
-- **Python** - Programming Language
-- **Flask** - Lightweight web framework for backend development
+- **Python** - Core programming language for backend logic
-- **SQLALchemy** - Object-relational mapping (ORM) for handling database operations
+- **Flask** - Framework for routing, handling HTTP requests, and managing server-side logic
-- **SQLite** - Lightweight relational database
+- **SQLite** - Lightweight database for storing and managing patient data

-### Frontend
-- **HTML5** - For structuring the web application
-- **CSS3** - For styling and enhancing the design
+- **SQLAlchemy** - Object-Relational Mapping (ORM) library for interacting with SQLite database

 ## Getting Started
 Follow these steps to set up and run the project locally.